PaoloRibeca/KPop/README.md

     KPopCountDB -f /dev/stdin -r "~." -a "$CLASS" -p -l "$CLASS" -n -p -d --summary --table-transform none -t /dev/stdout 2> /dev/null done
 ```
+The program `Parallel` can be obtained from the [BiOCamLib repository](https://github.com/PaoloRibeca/BiOCamLib). on which the implementation of `KPop` depends.

 The script takes as input a list of directories.
 For each directory, the script generates the 10-mer spectra for all the files contained in that directory, combines the spectra into an in-memory `KPopCount` database, generates their linear combination, discards the database, and writes the combination to standard output.